 The Hofburg palace is iconic to the city of Vienna.
 The Hofburg is an architectural marvel that showcases many different architectural styles, from Gothic to Renaissance, Baroque to Rococo and a little bit of Classicism.

-Maria Theresa Platz is classifed as an UNESCO World Cultural Heritage site.
-The legacy of Maria Theresa is phenomenol – her stories of grit and tact are discussed even today.
-She reformed the school system and took care of the state affairs in a able capacity and also took care of her 16 children.
+Maria Theresa Platz is classified as an UNESCO World Cultural Heritage site.
+The legacy of Maria Theresa is phenomenal – her stories of grit and tact are discussed even today.
+She reformed the school system and took care of the state affairs in a remarkable capacity and also took care of her 16 children.
 Talk about home and work life balance for a woman.
 Amazingly done, I say!

 St Stephen’s Cathedral